 Canon EOS-1D X Mk II is not only a modest upgrade but the tech it includes breaks entirely new ground than its predecessors as well as rivals.
-The big new thing that it features is the amazing continuous shooting mode, along with the improved autofocus system as well as 4K video capability.
+The big new thing that it features is the amazing continuous shooting mode, the improved autofocus system, and 4K video capability.

 This combo of features deploys Canon to deliver a competitive edge.
 The EOS 1D X Mk II also has a brand new sensor that has resulted in a modest increase in resolution from 18.1 to 20.2 million effective pixels along with speed and low-light shooting.

-Then this camera is also designed to be a workhorse for professional photographers as it keeps noise levels down throughout the sensitivity range.
-It has fewer pixels on the same size sensor which means each photo receptor is larger thus can capture more light.
+This camera is also designed to be a workhorse for professional photographers as it keeps noise levels down throughout the sensitivity range.
+It has fewer pixels on the same size sensor, which means each photoreceptor is larger thus can capture more light.
 This leads to the image signal requiring less amplification, giving images less noise.

-Moreover, the sensor also has an A/D converter circuitry which means the pixel’s analog signal doesn’t have to travel far to be converted into a digital signal so there is less opportunity for noise to be introduced.
-Additionally, to this, there are two Digic 6+ processors which use complex noise-reduction algorithms to further keep the noise levels down.
+Moreover, the sensor also has an A/D converter circuitry, which means the pixels’ analog signal doesn’t have to travel far to be converted into a digital signal.
+Hence, there is less opportunity for noise to be introduced.
+Additionally, two Digic 6+ processors use complex noise-reduction algorithms to further down noise levels.

-Then Canon 1D X Mk II’s standard sensitivity range is ISO100-51,200 which is the same as its predecessor however, the expansion settings take it to ISO 50-409,600.
-Then the two processors mentioned above also provide it with mighty processing power which facilitates fast continuous shooting speeds, which are highly needed for action and wildlife photography especially.
+Canon 1D X Mk II’s standard sensitivity range is ISO100-51,200, which is the same as its predecessor; however, the expansion settings take it to ISO 50-409,600.
+The two processors mentioned above also provide it with mighty processing power, which facilitates fast continuous shooting speeds, which are highly needed for action and wildlife photography.

-It can also shoot at up to 14 frames per second (fps) with full exposure metering and autofocus operation.
-And to enable these fast shooting rates it also sports a ‘refined’ mirror system which uses cams in place of springs to provide more control over the movement of the mechanical parts at high speeds.
+It can also shoot up to 14 frames per second (fps) with full exposure metering and autofocus operation.
+And to enable these fast shooting rates, it also sports a ‘refined’ mirror system, which uses cams in place of springs to provide more control over the movement of the mechanical parts at high speeds.

 Then it is equipped with the latest CFast 2.0 memory cards.
-This latest memory card technology not only benefits continuous shooting speed and buffer depth but also compatibility with existing memory cards.
-Now, this Canon not only has super-fast continuous shooting speeds but to keep up with it, it also has an amazing autofocus system.
+This newest memory card technology benefits continuous shooting speed and buffer not only depth but also compatibility with existing memory cards.
+Now, this Canon not only has super-fast constant shooting speeds but to keep up with it, it also has a fantastic autofocus system.
 It is updated with an expanded AF area, an adaptive 3D tracking system, and a new AI Servo AF III+ system.

-This leads to improved tracking sensitivity for subjects and adjusts to your movements as well as the subjects.
-Then this autofocus tracking is also aided by a 360,000-pixel RGB+IR metering sensor for enhanced detection.
+This leads to improved tracking sensitivity for subjects and adjusts to your movements as well as the topics.
+Then this autofocus tracking is also aided by a 360,000-pixel RGB+IR metering sensor for enhanced Detection.
 It has phase-detection autofocus points to enable faster focusing in live view and video mode.
-Another of its major new features is 4K video which is the first time it’s been introduced on a stills-orientated Canon DSLR.
+Another of its significant new features is the 4K video, which is the first time introduced on a stills-orientated Canon DSLR.

-Coming onto complementary features, the 1D X Mark II also features a headphone socket to monitor the sound.
-It also has Motion JPEG format for video capture as it can store full images for each frame of data and also allows extraction of 8.8-megapixel stills.
+Coming onto complementary elements, the 1D X Mark II also features a headphone socket to monitor the sound.
+It also has Motion JPEG format for video capture as it can store full images for each frame of data and allows extraction of 8.8-megapixel stills.

-The only drawback is that it has limited use of the touchscreen technology and its video mode needs a dedicated Quick menu.
-All in all 1D X II is one of the best cameras by Canon with tons of features and only a few lackings!
+The only drawback is that it has limited use of the touchscreen technology, and its video mode needs a dedicated Quick menu.
+All in all, 1D X II is one of Canon’s best cameras with tons of features and only a few lackings!